Improving Game Monetization in LATAM with Local Payments

 5. Chile: $205 million

-Considering the diversity of payment methods, gaming companies can boost their digital business in Latin America by partnering with a payment services provider that covers the favored options in their target markets.
+Considering the diversity of payment methods, gaming companies can boost their digital business in Latin America by partnering with a payment aggregator that covers the preferred options in their target markets.
 This way their customers will be able to pay using their local payment methods, which in turn provides strategic opportunities for merchants to expand their business.

 Taking BoaCompra as an example, your company would be able to accept local payment methods in the major LATAM markets, Turkey, Portugal and Spain.
 We process the transactions locally and pay you anywhere in the world.